onkvyawhare/tacniqueassignment/README.md

 - **Edit User**: Modify user details.
 - **Delete User**: Remove users from the list.
 - **List Users**: View a table of all users with options to edit or delete.
-- **Department Management**: If the department is not provided, it defaults to "N/A".

 ## Technologies Used